-8. Every candidate shall pursue his program under the direction of a supervisor appointed by the Faculty or Board of Studies from the full-time members of the University staff.
-The work, other than field work, shall be carried out in a School of the University save that in special cases the Faculty or Board of Studies may permit candidates to conduct their work at other places where special facilities not possessed by the University may be available.
+8. Every candidate shall pursue a program under the direction of a supervisor appointed by the committee from the full-time members of the University staff.
+The work, other than field work, shall be carried out in a school\ of the University save that in special cases the committee may permit a candidate to conduct the work at other places where special facilities not possessed by the University may be available.
 Such permission will be granted only if the direction of the work remains wholly under the control of the supervisor.

-9. Not later than two academic sessions after registration the candidate shall submit the topic of his research for approval by the Faculty or Board of Studies.
-After the topic has been approved it may not be changed except with the permission of the Faculty or Board of Studies.
+9. Not later than two academic sessions after registration the candidate shall submit the topic of research for approval by the committee.
+After the topic has been approved it may not be changed except with the permission of the committee.

-10. A candidate may be required by the Faculty or Board or Studies to attend a formal course of study appropriate to his work.
+10. A candidate may be required by the committee to attend a formal course of appropriate study.

 Thesis 11.
-On completing his course of study every candidate must submit a thesis which complies with the following requirements:
+On completing the course of study every candidate must submit a thesis which complies with the following requirements: